pkmoore/in-toto/demo/README.md

 # requirements file
 sudo pip install pycrypto cryptography

-# Change into the demo directoy and you are ready to start
+# Change into your own demo directoy and you are ready to start
-cd demo
+cd <relative path to to your demo directory>
 ```
 Inside the demo directory you will find four directories: `owner_alice`,
 `functionary_bob`,`functionary_steve`, `functionary_carl` and `final_product`.
 Alice, Bob, Steve and Carl